cysouw/diathesis/text/c09_adverbials.md

 ### Evaluatives vs. depictives {#sec:adverbial-depictive-predicates}

 Moreover, German ~~adjectives~~ are also frequently used in adverbial syntactic function.
 German adjectives are here strictly defined as stems that can be used as a noun modifier and that are placed in front of that noun, like *sicher* 'safe' in [@next a].
 As an adjective, such stems show agreement with the noun, as indicated by the suffix *‑e* in *sichere* [@next a].
 Given a suitable context, all German adjectives can be used syntactically as adverbials.
-In such function, they are unmarked in German (in contrast to English, in which the suffix *‑ly* is necessary) and they never show any agreement [@next b].
+When they fulfil this function, they are unmarked in German (in contrast to English, in which the suffix *‑ly* is necessary) and they never show any agreement [@next b].

 ::: ex
 a.
 Das *sichere* Flugzeug ist teuer.
 b.
 Das Flugzeug ist *sicher* gelandet.
 :::

 Depending on the context and their placement inside the sentence, German adjectival adverbials can ascribe a characteristic to different constituents in the sentence.
-Typically, they modify the main predicate (and with that implicitly the whole sentence), like with *sicher* 'safe' in [@last b].
+Typically, they modify the main predicate (and often implicitly the whole sentence), like with *sicher* 'safe' in [@last b].
 In this sentence, the adjective evaluates the manner in which the action *landen* 'to land' is executed.
 Such an event-oriented adjectival adverbial is called an ~~evaluative~~ here.

 Evaluatives (i.e. event-oriented adjectival adverbials, typically describing manner), appear in valency-reducing diatheses, commonly combined with reflexive pronouns.
-The two most widespread diatheses are (i) a nominative drop with intransitives, like with *leben* 'to live' [@next a], see [@sec:adverbial-reflexive-drop], and (ii) a closely-related anticausative diathesis with transitive verbs, like with *verkaufen* 'to sell' [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
+The two most widespread diatheses are (i) a nominative drop with intransitives, like with *leben* 'to live' [@next a], see [@sec:adverbial-reflexive-drop], and (ii) a closely related anticausative diathesis with transitive verbs, like with *verkaufen* 'to sell' [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].

 ::: ex
 - Ich lebe hier. \